Libraries are doing well in the digital times. Here are the most awesome examples.

 In total, the library presently holds 500,000 volumes and several million manuscripts.
 When visitors first enter the building they see a large glass tower that is the central core of the building.
-The mezzanine level allows for people to rotate around the glass tower which holds 180,000 volumes.
+The mezzanine level lets people rotate around the glass tower which holds 180,000 volumes.

-The library is located on the site which was formerly taken by a prison.
+The library is located on the site that was formerly taken by a prison.
 Now it’s a place of freedom to explore knowledge, ideas, and books.

 The existing Surry Hills Library opened in 2009.
-This flagship City of Sydney building spans 4 floors and, besides the library, it also houses a community centre and child care centre.
+This flagship City of Sydney building spans 4 floors and, besides the library, it also houses a community center and child care center.

-Surry Hills Library specialises in fashion and design titles, as well as having a significant lesbian, gay, bisexual and transgender collection.
+Surry Hills Library specializes in fashion and design titles, as well as having a significant lesbian, gay, bisexual and transgender collection.

 Located on the first floor of Nam June Paik Art Center, this ultra-modern public library was designed by Nahyun Hwang and David Eugin Moon as a multi-functional spatial device, which redefines the relationship between library users and information.

 In contrast to the conventional library, Nam June Paik Library aims to promote “non-linear and random access to information, and its production beyond the prescribed consumption.”
-Through spontaneous expression and juxtaposition of ideas, the consumer of information becomes the producer and the static contents of the library turns dynamic.
+Through spontaneous expression and juxtaposition of ideas, the consumer of information becomes the producer, and the static contents of the library turn dynamic.